v8/v8.dev/src/blog/understanding-ecmascript-part-2.md

 An `AssignmentExpresssion` doesn't need to have an assignment, it can also be just a `ConditionalExpression`:

 > [`AssignmentExpression : ConditionalExpression`](https://tc39.es/ecma262/#sec-assignment-operators)

+(There are other productions too, here we show only the relevant one.)

 A `ConditionalExpression` doesn't need to have a conditional (`a == b ? c : d`), it can also be just a `ShortcircuitExpression`: